oracle-livelabs/database/datapump-x-platform-migration/04-xtts-prepare-phase/xtts-prepare-phase.md

 # Prepare Phase

 ## Introduction
 This is the first phase in the process.
-You will backup the data files belonging to the listed tablespaces in the source database.
+You will back up the data files belonging to the listed tablespaces in the source database.
 Then, you can restore the data files in the target database.

 Estimated Time: 15 minutes